| 1910 - 1926 |

 - Marketed the Eagle gramophone.

-- Adopted the Columbia brand name from Columbia UK and standardized record logo to the current musical note.
+- Adopted the Columbia brand name from US Columbia and standardized record logo to the current musical note.

 - Raised the neon sign of the Columbia logo, which is the largest neon sign in Asia, on the roof of the Kawasaki factory.